Measuring Innovation Potential.

 The information provided here is just an overview.
 A brief overview is available in PDF format by clicking on the link below.
 If you require more detailed information then please get in touch.
 I can provide detailed information as well as an example report of the type suitable for presenting to a Board of Directors or Top Management Team.
 Information on all products and services is available in PDF format on request.
 You can download an overview of the Toolkit here Innovation Toolkit and also more detailed information by clicking here Innovation Toolkit - Extra.

-The Innovation Toolkit – the ONLY useful way to determine the Innovation capacity of your organisation
+The Innovation Potential Indicator – the ONLY useful way to determine the Innovation capacity of your organisation

 - Demonstrates your current capacity for Innovation